alepez/omxdirector/README.md

     omx.play(['video.mp4', 'anothervideo.mp4', 'foo.mp4'], {loop: true});

 **WARNING:** at this time, multiple files playing is not supported by *official* **omxplayer**.
-If using with a fork version, you must enable native loop support.
+If using with a fork version, you must enable native loop support (see below).

 ### Options